Shinpan Gusukuma

-Shinpan Gusukuma (城間 真繁, Shiroma Shinpan), read as Shinpan Shiroma in standard Japanese, was an Okinawan martial artist who studied Shōrin-ryū karate as a student of Ankō Itosu.
+Shinpan Gusukuma (城間 真繁, Shiroma Shinpan), read as Shinpan Shiroma in Japanese, was an Okinawan martial artist who studied Shōrin-ryū karate as a student of Ankō Itosu.
 Gusukuma also trained under Higaonna Kanryō in the Naha-te style.
 Gusukuma went on to establish Shitō-ryū with Kenwa Mabuni.

 Early years

 Gusukuma Shinpan born in 1890 in the town of Taira in Shuri, Okinawa.
 At the age of thirteen, he began the study of karate with Anko Itosu, and in 1908 he began training with Kanryo Higaonna, along with Kenwa Mabuni.
 In 1909 at the age of eighteen, Shipan was inducted into the Japanese Navy.
 He became a school teacher by profession and worked as a professor in the Shuri Dai Ichi Elementary School where he also taught karate.
 He was also known for his skills as an acupuncturist and taught the art.